timvisee/barbapappa/docs/specs/currencies.md

 Administrators are able to manage and configure which currencies are available and which are not.
 Currencies can be added at application runtime, and don't have to be configured beforehand.

-Bars can choose which of the available currencies are supported.
+Bars can choose which of the available currencies are supported, by adding them as economy currency.

 ## Custom currencies
 Custom currencies are currently not supported.